SoftEng-Islam/Linuxuration/README.md

 > [!WARNING]
-> - Please Don't Use This Script Until remove this line.
+> - Please don't use this script, still under development

 ## Features